- Formula: Ag2F

 - silver subfluoride

 The oxidation number of silver in disilver fluoride is 0, 1.

 - Prototypical structure:

-What follows is the calculated isotope pattern for the Ag2F unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula Ag2F with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.

 - R.T.
 Sanderson in Chemical Periodicity, Reinhold, New York, USA, 1960.

 - N.N.
 Greenwood and A. Earnshaw in Chemistry of the Elements, 2nd edition, Butterworth, UK, 1997.